SanDisk Professional: Products

 SanDisk Professional sells their external storage devices only to professionals under the product lines G-SPEED, G-RAID, G-SAFE, and G-DRIVE.

 G-RAID is a line of portable external hard drive products used for field editing and backup for video producers and camera operators.
 The line supports RAID 0 (striped volume) and are encased in aircraft-grade aluminum for ruggedness.

 G-RAID drives support multi-stream DV, HDV, DVCPro HD, XDCAM HD, ProRes 422 and uncompressed SD workflows and can be connected via FireWire 400, FireWire 800 and USB 2.0 ports.

 The line also includes the G-RAID mini, a smaller version with no power cord, that’s powered by a FireWire plug into a computer or laptop.
 This smaller G-RAID mini comes in capacities up to 1TB in a RAID 0 or RAID 1 (mirroring).

 G-SPEED is designed only for professional content creation applications used to edit and produce digital video and film productions.

 The G-SPEED line includes desktop and server rack-mount products ranging up to 16TBs using 16 hot-swappable drives.
 The G-SPEED line has high-end performance specifications geared toward content producers, Fibre Channel products, 4GBit connectivity, and more.

 It also includes the G-SPEED eS, which is a small desktop enclosure with four drives.

 G-SAFE is optimized for professional digital photographers.
 It comes with RAID 1 functionality to protect digital photography.

 G-SAFE products support both FireWire 800 and USB 2.0 connections.

 G-DRIVE consists of single-drive external storage units that work with both Mac and Windows PCs to offer up to 10 TB capacities.
 G-DRIVE features support for FireWire 800, FireWire 400 and USB 2.0 connections.
-(2020 Update.
-Also Thunderbolt 3, USB 3.0 and USB 3.1 Gen. 1 connections.)
+As of 2020, there is support for Thunderbolt 3 and USB 5Gbps.

 The series also includes the G-DRIVE mini, a smaller version, and the G-DRIVE Q, which has more support options for FireWire 400, FireWire 800, USB 2.0 and eSATA ports in a single unit.